 Check out this workshop for free to learn more about becoming a VA on Pinterest and the course.

 It’s time to explore the actual steps you need to follow to become a Pinterest manager.

 1. Gather knowledge in Pinterest marketing

 In case you’re already good at Pinterest marketing, feel free to skip this step.
 But if you’ve never used Pinterest for business before, it’s best to gain some knowledge first.
 The good thing is that you don’t need a degree.

 You may have been using Pinterest for a while as a regular user.
 Or maybe you’re new to it but want to become a Pinterest manager.

 There are many online resources to use for free.
 They include blog posts (like this one), YouTube videos, and free e-books plus e-courses.
 They’re good for learning the basics of Pinterest for business.

 If you want to save time and learn a strategy straight from an expert, it’s good to invest in some resources.
 This approach helps you get started quickly as you’ll be implementing tips from someone you’ve chosen to trust.
-Again, I recommend the Pinterest VA workshop and training for learning more on how to start a Pinterest VA business.
+Again, I recommend the Pinterest VA workshop and training to learn more about how to start a Pinterest VA business.